Imamate in Shia doctrine: The Ismā'īlī view

-According to Isma'ilism, God has sent seven great prophets known as Nātiqs "Speaker" in order to disseminate and improve his dīn of Islam.
-All of these great prophets has also one assistant known as Sāmad "Silent" Imām.
-At the end of each seven Sāmad silsilas, one great Nātiq has been sent in order to improve the faith.
-After Adam and his son Seth, and after six Nātiq–Sāmad silsila (Noah–Shem, Abraham–Ishmael, Moses–Aaron, Jesus–Simeon, son of Jacob, Muhammad–Ali), the silsila of Nātiqs and Sāmads have been completed with Muhammad ibn Isma'il.
+According to Isma'ilism, God has sent seven great prophets known as Nātiqs ("Speakers") to disseminate the dīn of Islam.
+Each is accompanied by an assistant known as a Sāmad ("Silent") Imām.
+Following the completion of six Nātiq–Sāmad cycles—including Noah–Shem, Abraham–Ishmael, Moses–Aaron, and Jesus–Shamoun as-Safa—the sequence culminates with the era of Muhammad–Ali, and is ultimately completed through Muhammad ibn Isma'il.